workkkfor2012/gemini-coder/README.md

 A community-driven, **non-agentic** coding tool for **AI-assisted real-world programming**.

-🧩 Built for VS Code and its derivatives (Cursor, Windsurf, VSCodium, etc.)<br />
+🧩 Built for VS Code and its derivatives (Cursor, Windsurf, VSCodium, etc.) \
-🙋 Created by an independent developer<br />
+🙋 Created by an independent developer \
 ✌️ 100% free and open source

 **Guiding principles:**